rpf13/sportsshooting_react/README.md

 - **Close Button**: The modal includes a "Close" button, allowing users to dismiss the error message.
 This button triggers the `onClose` callback

-I did not leave the styling to the default bootstrap modal styling, which I think looks good.
+I did leave the styling to the default bootstrap modal styling, which I think looks good.

 **Integration into the App**: